5 Online Security Trends to Watch in 2020

 Cloud misconfigurations can lead to data breaches.
 This puts many companies in a bind: do they invest in cloud computing to keep up with their competitors, or do they stick with an on-premise infrastructure that may be outdated?

 We believe that companies can use cloud computing services safely, as long as they take precautions.
-These involve putting security tools in place and having a plan for remediation in the case of a data breach.
+These involve putting managed it security tools in place and having a plan for remediation in the case of a data breach.

 2. Ransomware Gets More Sophisticated